“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 That being said, many studies found out that the total contribution of the family in the development of the imposter syndrome was pretty low.
 According to the conclusions given by the Freakonomics, the child’s environment (friends, school) is more influential than the family itself.
 Maybe this is where we could get some answers?

 Unfortunately and too often, the school system only reward the results, not the effort.
 It teaches us that it’s not good to fail, possibly creating the fear of failure.
 Personally, I think teachers can have a strong influence on a child; I know for sure mine had.

-I strongly believe as well that without failures, success will be scarce.
-It’s easier of course not to fail and directly cross the path of success; but it’s rarer, especially if the success is difficult to reach.
+I also strongly believe that without failures, success will be scarce.
+It’s easier not to fail and directly cross the path of success; but it’s rarer, especially if the success is difficult to reach.

 But here’s the problem: we’ve been conditioned, by many forces around us, to think that we shouldn’t fail.
 It’s very difficult to reverse this kind of influence; we’ll come back to that.

-It becomes clear, looking at the studies, that the imposter syndrome is correlated with poor mental health.
-Neuroticism (having often negative feelings, mood swings, sign of depression and high anxiety) is strongly correlated with the imposter syndrome.
+It becomes clear, looking at the studies, that the imposter syndrome can be correlated with poor mental health.
+Neuroticism (having often negative feelings, mood swings, sign of depression, and high anxiety) is strongly correlated with the imposter syndrome.